SoloDevNZ/hashnode/cltsfipne000109l8gm6i9u8r.md

 # TL;DR.

 This post provides a detailed guide on installing and setting up Pythagora and GPT Pilot, two powerful tools for app development using large language models like GPT-4.
 The prerequisites include using a Debian-based Linux distro (I use Ubuntu) and building virtual environments with Miniconda and venv.
 I start with creating a Miniconda environment, setting up a Pythagora home directory, installing Pythagora through VS Code, and configuring GPT Pilot for use with Pythagora.
-I concludes with listing the potential benefits of using these tools for efficient app development.
+I conclude with listing the potential benefits of using these tools for efficient app development.

 > **Attributions:**
 >